Full-Body Articulated Human-Object Interaction: The CHAIRS Dataset

-Collecting the articulated pose of an object during interactions involves three steps.
-First, we arrange the object to its canonical pose and attach a hybrid tracker to each of its movable parts.
-Next, we compute the relative transformation between the trackers and the object part.
-During recording, we calculate the ground-truth 6D pose of each object part in real-time based on the trackers' pose.
-Finally, we fit the rigid parts to the object's kinematic structure for high-quality object poses.
+The recording process of articulated object poses in the context of interactions unfolds across three phases.
+First, we position the object into its canonical pose and affix a hybrid tracker to each of its movable components.
+Subsequently, we calculate the relative transformation between the object part and the trackers.
+During the recording process, the real-time ground-truth 6D pose of each object part is computed based on the tracker poses.
+Finally, we match the rigid parts to the kinematic structure of the object to yield high-fidelity object poses.